 The occurrences of the 8 identified frames were also related to the key policy agendas from which gender and climate is addressed.
-Agriculture and food security constitute the second most frequent area where gender and climate are articulated by the organizations represented in the sample.
-Without going here into the details of each frame as documented by this study, the analysis shows that the nexus gender and climate change is primarily framed through:
+Agriculture and food security constitute the second most frequent area where gender and climate are articulated by the organizations represented in the

-- a) The vulnerabilities to which women and girls are exposed, especially in post-disaster or forced displacement scenarios, urging international and national development stakeholders to address those vulnerabilities, - b) The role of women as economic agents in the prospect of the transition to greener, climate-resilient economies, prompting to mainstream gender and/or designing specific actions in the smart economics of climate transition.

-- c) Gender mainstreaming, which remains one of the main drivers for addressing gender in climate action and does not only constitute a method, but also a framing of its own, supporting a technical approach to gender & climate. - d) The lens of women's and girls' empowerment and inclusion, based on a traditional distribution of gender roles and without further challenging gendered power relations.
+- a) The vulnerabilities to which women and girls are exposed, especially in post-disaster or forced displacement scenarios, urging international and national development stakeholders to address those vulnerabilities, - b) The role of women as economic agents in the prospect of the transition to greener, climate-resilient economies, prompting to mainstream gender and/or designing specific actions in the smart economics of climate transition. - c) Gender mainstreaming, which remains one of the main drivers for addressing gender in climate action and does not only constitute a method, but also a framing of its own, supporting a technical approach to gender & climate. - d) The lens of women's and girls' empowerment and inclusion, based on a traditional distribution of gender roles and without further challenging gendered power relations.